katariinakatka/portfolio/spark-big-data-analysis/README.md

-## Project 3: Spatial Analysis – Closest Building to Average Location
+## Project 3: Closest Building to Average Location (Parquet data from project 2)

 ### Overview
 This analysis focuses on spatial data and distance calculations using building